Bomba the Jungle Boy (film): Production

 Walter Mirisch had been general manager of Monogram Pictures since 1945.
-They specialised in low-budget movies, including series of regular characters such as Charlie Chan, Joe Palooka and the Bowery Boys.
+They specialized in low-budget movies, including series of regular characters such as Charlie Chan, Joe Palooka and the The Bowery Boys.
 Mirisch looked at the success of the Tarzan films and remembered the Bomba novels; he thought they might offer material to do a similar type of movie.

 In November 1947 Monogram announced they had bought the rights to twenty of the stories.
 They assigned Walter Mirisch to oversee their production and said they intended to make three Bomba films per year.
-They were going to be in colour.
+They were going to be in color.
 They were seeking a male actor aged 18 to 20 to star.

 In September 1948 Monogram's president Steve Broidy announced that the studio would make two Bomba films over the following year.
-(Other series at the studio included Joe Palooka, Charlie Chan and Bowery Boys.)
+(Other series at the studio included Joe Palooka, Charlie Chan and The Bowery Boys.)

 Mirisch later claimed he was paid $2,500 a film, and the success of the series launched him as a producer.